 If you want to investigate a process, it is not far-fetched to seek to employ a perspective of temporality.
 But how exactly is this done?
-"You never complete an infrastructure in the way you complete a novel; it is always and ever in the making. [...]
-It is difficult to study things that do not have a singular identity at any one moment, that do not have clear life cycles" (Bowker, 2015).
+'You never complete an infrastructure in the way you complete a novel; it is always and ever in the making. [...]
+It is difficult to study things that do not have a singular identity at any one moment, that do not have clear life cycles' (Bowker, 2015).
 Therefore, Bowker suggests developing new historiographical skills, which fit into the complex nature(s) of infrastructures.
 Especially when we do research on processes, or more generally on the temporal dimension of infrastructures, we need to be careful not to fall into the trap of wanting to understand its temporality in a linear or chronological way.
-Therefore, I will utilise the term 'temporalities' in order to emphasize the multiple dimensions of temporality.

-The following essay will focus on a number of objects1 belonging to a bus: beeping sounds, number plates, closing doors, and the numbers 76 and 140.
-Those, and many other objects, are part of the assemblage of the public bus system Dar es Salaam Rapid Transit (DART).2 The DART system exists in a constant (re-)making by its (non-)human actors.
-Since the early 2000s, diverse actors are planning, designing, implementing and operating the bus system.
-I will demonstrate what objects might tell about the socio-political dimensions of this planning process.
+The introductory sequence demonstrates that the planning, implementation and stabilisation process of DART is not following a unidimensional, linear principle.
+The process temporarily slows up and down, unexpected actors and practices occur, and changes seem to be the only continuum.
+Consequently, I will utilise the term 'temporalities' in plural in order to emphasize the multiple dimensions of temporality.
+The following essay will focus on a number of objects belonging to a bus, appearing in different shapes: beeping sounds, number plates, closing doors, and the numbers 76 and 140.
+Those, and many other objects, are part of DART.
+Since the early 2000s, diverse actors are planning, designing, implementing and operating, stabilising and adapting this bus system.
+I will demonstrate what objects might tell about the socio-political dimensions of this multifaceted and intermittent process.